sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

 Date: 2024-12-08
 Summary: Configuring Neovim to enable a quick dictionary lookup for words under the cursor

-When writing code in neovim, I frequently use `⌘K` to look up documentation, function signatures, variable definitions, etc. In markdown files that doesn't make too much sense, but I wanted to use it to look up words in the dictionary instead.
+When writing code in neovim, I frequently use `K` to look up documentation, function signatures, variable definitions, etc. In markdown files that doesn't make too much sense, but I wanted to use it to look up words in the dictionary instead.
 This didn't appear to be possible out of the box but the power of